jdmonin/JSettlers2/doc/Database.md

 	| users             |
 	+-------------------+

-If mysql gives the error: `Unknown character set: 'utf8mb4'` you will need to make a small change to jsettlers-create-mysql.sql and re-run the commands; see comments at the top of that script.
+If mariadb/mysql gives the error: `Unknown character set: 'utf8mb4'` you will need to make a small change to jsettlers-create-mysql.sql and re-run the commands; see comments at the top of that script.